Littlehampton – St Mary

 The present church is the third on the site; the previous one dated from 1824-26 and there was a mediaeval predecessor.
 Quite a lot is known of this, thanks to fragments re-used in the second church and found during the 1934 rebuilding, and several drawings, e g that in the Burrell Collection (1791).
 A study based on these (see 1) suggested the oldest part dated from c1110, including a south doorway, and there was a late C12 south chapel, which had an arch with stiff leaf capitals.
 The chancel was mostly C14, possibly with some older walls, as there was a round-headed north window, including an east window of reticulated tracery and a cusped tomb-recess inside.
 In the C15 the nave was remodelled with a new chancel arch and aisles.
 There is some disagreement about the size of the arcades for Horsfield (II p133) states the north one had two bays and the south one three, whereas according to Maitland each had four (1).
 Horsfield was almost certainly correct, particularly in his statement that there was one bay less to the north, as there was a boarded tower with a pyramid spire at the west end of the aisle; both were probably also C15.

 It was decided to replace this church on a new site within the churchyard in 1824 (WSRO Ep I/40/581) as it had become too small and was in poor condition.
 The architect of the new one was G Draper (ICBS) and it cost £3942 3s 5d (SRS 75 p142).
 Adelaide Tracy in 1851 (II p74) shows a flint gothic building with galleries, slightly protruding transepts with high gables and an undersized west tower with tall pinnacles, but lacking a chancel.
 Within two years of completion in 1826 it was said to be defectively built (WSRO Ep I/41/28).
-W White added an apsidal chancel in 1888-89 (WSRO Ep I/40/4522) and removed the re-used C14 east window of the first church, which had been rescued at the instigation of Edmund Cartwright (GM 1834 part 1 p597), who completed Dallaway’s History and is buried in the churchyard.
+W White added an apsidal chancel in 1888-89 (WSRO Ep I/40/4522) and removed the re-used C14 east window of the first church, which had been rescued at the instigation of the Rev Edmund Cartwright (GM 1834 part 1 p597), who completed Dallaway’s History and is buried in the churchyard.

 Blacking’s interior could hardly be simpler, but the colourful fittings (see below) save it from appearing bleak and the plan shows considerable ingenuity.
 In the nave, the aisles are behind plain arches with moulded heads that extend the full height of the building because of the galleries.
 These have C17-style balustraded fronts, and there are low-pitched white painted trussed roofs.
 The altar, placed behind a cross-arch at the east end of the nave beyond the galleries, is flanked by two tall narrow arches leading to the transepts.
 Though their proportions are varied, the differences are not visually disturbing.
 The effect created, of a central altar, is unusual for the date.